CarlosVegadeAlba/Deep_Learning/Apuntes.md

 2. **Explainability:** Deep learning systems make decisions, but we do not usually know exactly how or based on what information.
 They may contain billions of parameters, and there is no way we can understand how they work based on examination
 3. **Weaponizing AI:** All significant technologies have been applied directly or indirectly toward war.
 Sadly, violent conflict seems to be an inevitable feature of human behavior.
    AI is arguably the most powerful technology ever built and will doubtless be deployed extensively in a military context.
 Indeed, this is already happening
-4. **Concentrating power:** It is not from a benevolent interest in improving the lot of the human race that the world’s most powerful companies are investing heavily in artifi- cial intelligence.
+4. **Concentrating power:** It is not from a benevolent interest in improving the lot of the human race that the world’s most powerful companies are investing heavily in artificial intelligence.
 They know that these technologies will allow them to reap enormous profits.
 Like any advanced technology, deep learning is likely to concentrate power in the hands of the few organizations that control it.
 5. **Existential risk:** The major existential risks to the human race all result from technology.
 Climate change has been driven by industrialization.
 Nuclear weapons derive from the study of physics.
 Pandemics are more probable and spread faster because innovations in transport, agriculture, and construction have allowed a larger, denser, and more interconnected population.
 Artificial intelligence brings new existential risks.
 We should be very cautious about building systems that are more capable and extensible than human beings.

 ---